 Michael Calton Jr. kicked a 43-yard field goal with 1:52 left to break a 42-42 tie, while Sone Ntoh rushed for three TDs.

-Kevin Callahan is in his 32nd season as the only head coach in Monmouth history.
+It was Monmouth’s seventh all-time FBS matchup under, Kevin Callahan who’s in his 32nd season as the only head coach in program history.
 He’s also the longest-tenured FCS coach.

 Ranked vs. Ranked Games